pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/6-get-images-from-cameras.md

          1.00000000e+00]])
 ```

 ### Depth camera

-The depth camera works exactly the same as the teleop camera, but you have more elements captured.
-In fact, it a RGBD camera, so you have both access to the RGB image and depth information.
+The depth camera operates similarly to the teleop camera but captures additional data.
+It is an RGBD camera, providing both RGB images and depth information.

 #### RGB image

-You can use `get_frame()` to get the image :
+You can retrieve RGB images using `get_frame()`:
 ```python
 from reachy_sdk import ReachySDK from reachy2_sdk.media.camera import CameraView